gohugoio/hugo/content/en/contribute/development.md

 # Exit with q
 ```

-After making the last commit you may have forgot something.
+After making the last commit you may have forgotten something.
 There is no need to create a new commit.
 Just add the latest changes and merge them into the intended commit:

 ```txt
 git add --all